 I went straight into the Marine Corps as a 2nd Lieutenant, and at the end of the next 3 1/2 years was a First Lieutenant, Company XO in the Combat Engineer Battalion.
 The only Jewish officer in the Battalion, I may add.
 That meant that I was assigned the Officer of the Day every Christmas.
 Bah, Humbug!!

-I came out, did about 12 years on Wall Street as a suit, managing different departments and ending up a Bank Officer writing programs for the Securities Processing Division at Marine Midland Bank.
+After my Honorable Discharge I spent about 12 years on Wall Street as a suit, managing different departments and ending up a Bank Officer writing programs for the Securities Processing Division at Marine Midland Bank.

-I was wrong on both counts: the business never took off but my life savings did, and the marriage ended up in divorce, as well.
-After more than 20 years of trying to be friendly and helpful, all I have received back is spiteful hate from the “ex”, my children have been turned against me and both Alexandra and Bryce have rejected me.
-I love them, though, and am waiting and praying for God’s intervention.
+I was wrong on both counts: the business never took off, but my life savings did, and the marriage ended up in divorce, as well.
+After almost 30 years of trying to be friendly and helpful, all I have received back is spiteful hate from the “ex”, and due to her influence, my children have been turned against me and both have rejected me.

-I went from Wall Street to Sales, and I was good at it (once someone really good trained me correctly.)
-In 1995 I met Donna McGill, and we married.
+I went from Wall Street to Sales, and I was very successful at it (once someone trained me correctly.)
+In 1995 I met Donna McGill, and a few years later we married.
 This one is the one!
-On August 26, 2015, we celebrated the 20th anniversary of our first date (the date from hell, I might add) and this February 7 (2017) we will have been married 19 years.
+On August 26, 2015, we celebrated the 20th anniversary of our first date (the date from hell, I might add) and this February 7 (2024) we have been married 26 years.
 To this day, every kiss with Donna is like the first kiss.

 In May of 2013, Donna and I moved to Melbourne, Florida and we haven’t looked back.
-We are happy here, God provided the job I needed and in 2015 I found a place to worship where I feel right at home.
-It is a Hebraic Roots church, and in January 2016 they asked me to join the Council.
-I serve in a role similar to what a Cantor would do, and will “fill in” for the Senior Pastor when he needs someone to deliver the message on Shabbat.
+We are happy here; God provided the job I needed and in 2015 I found a place to worship where I felt right at home.
+It was a Hebraic Roots church, and in January 2016, they asked me to join the Council.
+I served in a role similar to what a Cantor would do and often would “fill in” for the Senior Pastor when he needed someone to deliver the message on Shabbat.
 That church had to disband in 2017 and I have concentrated on this ministry since.

 Donna and I are tremendously blessed.